y3owk1n/undo-glow.nvim/README.md

 ## ⚙️ Configuration

 > [!important]
-> Make sure to run `:checkhealth undo-glow` if something isn't working properly
+> Make sure to run `:checkhealth undo-glow` if something isn't working properly.

 **undo-glow.nvim** is highly configurable.
-Expand to see the list of all the default options below.
+And the default configurations are as below.

 ### Default Options